-According to SIMCOE, there are two gas wells at Tiffany 5.
-The wells were drilled and produced after December 6, 2022.
-Therefore, Tiffany 5 is subject to the liquids unloading and the collection of fugitive emission components at a well site requirements of Subpart OOOOb.
+According to SIMCOE, there are three gas wells at the Tiffany 3 Pad.
+These wells were drilled and produced prior to December 6, 2022.
+Therefore, Subpart OOOOb does not apply.

 National Emission Standards for Hazardous Air Pollutants (NESHAP)

 40 CFR Part 63, Subpart A: General Provisions.
 This subpart contains national emissions standards for HAPs that regulate specific categories of sources that emit one or more HAP regulated pollutants under the CAA.
 The general provisions under Subpart A apply to sources that are subject to the specific subparts of Part 63.